tgen/tCoNuT/README.md

 #Usage

-Please refer to tCoNuT workflow for overview, clonalCovPerl.pbs and ngs_cna2015.pbs for examples on how to call each script.
+Please refer to tCoNuT workflow diagram for an overview.
+In addition, refer to clonalCovPerl.pbs and ngs_cna2015.pbs for examples on how to call each script.

 <b>Step 1 (prior to tCoNuT):</b> Align paired-end sequencing data (BAMs) for each control and affected/tumor samples.
 This has only been tested with BWA aligned paired ends but should work with other aligners.